Sahapedia: An online encyclopedia on Indian culture and heritage

-We designed a web-based Research+Education Platform for Sahapedia, where people (experts and lay users alike) exchange ideas, information and experiences, and contribute their knowledge of Indian cultural forms through multiple media formats.
+In early 2011, we designed a Research+Education Platform for Sahapedia, where people (experts and lay users alike) exchange ideas, information and experiences, and contribute their knowledge of Indian cultural forms through multiple media formats.

 A demo video we produced in 2011 to explain the concept UX design of Sahapedia for potential investors.

-We designed Sahapedia to be an educational research platform that can be used for research in any subject, simply by switching out the content modules and adapting the tool sets to the type of data/information.
+Sahapedia was designed to be an educational research platform that can be used for research in any subject, simply by switching out the content modules and adapting the tool sets to the type of data/information.

 Some of the UX components of the Sahapedia platform:

 User Profile Registration